scbrickley/xkcd/README.md

 The default behavior is to always pull up the newest comic.
 If you instead want to view the comics in a randomized order, type `xkcd -r` instead.

-If you accidentally delete some of the comics, you can always run `xkcd -a` to re download them.
-The program will skip over any duplicate comics in the `~/.xkcd` directory, and only download the ones that are missing.
+If you accidentally delete some of the comics, you can always run `xkcd -a` to re-download them.
+The program will skip over any duplicate comics in the `$HOME/.xkcd` directory, and only download the ones that are missing.

-## Known issues
+## Known Issues

 If `feh` is printing out error messages about incorrect sRGB profiles for .png files when viewing certain comics, follow these instructions: